Skip to main content

 'King's Hedges' is a name which is historically groundless on the so-called King's Hedges (North Arbury) Estate, and really does not hold a candle to the ancient earthwork at Arbury Camp, which gave the area its original name, via the Arbury Meadows and Arbury Road.

 'King's Hedges Estate' existed, in the minds of most local residents, as a small, poorly defined sub-district of North Arbury at the time of the featured newspaper articles.
-None of it, including King's Hedges School, was in the King's Hedges acres - all of it was in the old Arbury Meadows.
-As it is to this day.
+None of it, including King's Hedges School, was in the King's Hedges acres.
+But just take a look at the old Arbury/Harborough Meadows, Furlongs and Corner in the map further on.

 The King's Hedges misnaming misleads local history researchers.
 One young lad went searching for the King's Hedges in the hedgerows of Arbury Road.
 They were never there.